 Swiss chard is a vigorous grower that will continue sending up new tender leaves all season.
-You can start plants indoors, a few weeks before your last frost date, and get an even earlier start on the season.
+You can start plants indoors a few weeks before your last frost date to get an even earlier start on the season.
 Like beets, chard seed comes in clusters, so expect to have to thin the young plants.
-But don't throw away the trimmings, as the tiny leaves are edible, too.
+But don't throw away the trimmings, as the tiny leaves are edible.

 07 of 07

-There are several plants in the vegetable garden that are grown for their roots or fruits, that also have deliciously edible greens.
-You can have the best of both worlds if you harvest just a few leaves from each plant while they are still young, then let them grow on and mature.
+There are several plants in the vegetable garden that are grown for their roots or fruits that also have deliciously edible greens.
+You can have the best of both worlds if you harvest just a few leaves from each plant while they are still young and then let them continuing growing to maturity.
 Three favorites to try include: